Maintaining Student Status

 Returning After Separation

-Students who have been on a leave of absence or who separated from the college may be eligible to return to Olin College after they have been readmitted.
+Students who have been separated from the college may be eligible to return to Olin College after they have been readmitted.

-To inquire about your return to studies at Olin College, request a new Form I-20 Olin, contact the Manager of Student Services.
+To inquire about your return to studies at Olin College, request a new Form I-20 Olin, contact the International Scholars team in Student Affairs (CC326a).
 You will be required to submit via email or fax: +1-781-292-2325 a Declaration/Certification of Finances (DEC) with any required supporting documentation and copy of your passport identification page(s).